calaldees/teachingWorkshops/teacherEducation/howDoYouLearnToTeach.md

 3. how to translate that into computer instructions/syntax (people seem to obsess about this!?)

 ### Task example:
-* Highest number in the list (how to unpick it?)
+* Task: Find the highest number in the list
+    * how to unpick it?
     * how do they actually solve this?
 * Worked examples (backwards fading)

 ### Gradual taking ownership